abudaan/pinterest-slider2/react-state.md

 Apart from dumb opposed to smart you may find other naming pairs such as presentational and container, skinny and fat, stateful and pure, screens and components and so on.
 I will use component (dumb) and container (smart).

-This article discusses a simple application that logs in to your Pinterest account and fetches all your public boards.
+This article discusses a simple application that lets you log in to your Pinterest account and fetches all your public boards.
 After selecting a board a slideshow containing all images in that board will start.
-Before you start the slideshow you can set the interval between two successive images.
+Before you start the slideshow you can set the interval between two consecutive images.

 I have created 3 versions of this application all using a different technology for managing the application state: